 According to the book "Gemstones in the Breastplate," no evidence exists that suggests the ancient Israelites (who left Egyptian slavery around 1445 B.C.) had the technology to engrave a mineral as hard as a ruby (page 13).
 It must be admitted, however, that the first stone used to adorn Lucifer may have been a ruby, since it was God who directly used it to make him beautiful.

-Tradition states that Muhammad (founder of Islam) wore on his right hand's little finger an engraved ring containing this gemstone that he used as a seal (Curious Lore of Precious Stones, pages 62 - 64).
+Tradition states that Muhammad (founder of Islam) wore on his right hand's little finger an engraved ring containing carnelians that he used as a seal (Curious Lore of Precious Stones, pages 62 - 64).